eleanoryipLi/eleanoryipLi/README.md

 - 📫  eleanor.li@student.ie.edu
 - 😄  Pronouns: She/Her
 - ⚡  Fun fact: I like to measure things in units of pad thai
-- ❤️  Things close to my heart: Gender equity, Asian pride, Tech for everyone, Empowering businesses, and Our planet
+- ❤️  Things close to my heart: Asian pride, Tech for everyone, Empowering businesses, and Our planet

 ### Talk with me, I am kinda awesome: